 - Atropos the crone, dresses in white, carries shears, sings of the future, determines the method of death and cuts the thread.

-They are recorded variously as the daughters of necessity, divine order or night, depending which Ancient poet (or translator) your prefer .
+They are recorded variously as the daughters of necessity, divine order or night, depending which Ancient poet (or translator) you prefer [e.g., Homer (The Odyssey, The Iliad), Plato (The Republic), or Hesiod (Theogony)].
 Some refer to them as the sisters of death, nemesis, lawfulness, justice and/or peace.
 Some give them a moral role punishing vice or enforcing order.
 Some put them at Zeus’s command, others independent.
 They do not control fate per se, but allowing mortals to make their own choices, manage the thread such that destiny is fulfilled – that thing where every time you say yes to one thing you are also saying no to a load of other things.

 My mythological background casts them as wyrd or fairy sisters tending the tree of life and weaving the tapestry of life, or as the three faces of the goddess.
 When they are happy they are the Graces, and when they are cross, the Furies.
 Many toasts and blessings relate back to attempts to please them, as do our attempts to downplay our successes lest we tempt Fate.
 Seemingly they can be pacified by gifts of hair, which explains why some haircuts are life changing events, and possibly why my current lack of hairstyle inspiration leaves me adrift.

 These traditional beliefs include a component of predestination, the inevitability of what is to come.
 They encompass the cycles of nature, and of life, death and rebirth so that you might marry for one life or all of them.
 Or if you elude your destiny in this life you maybe compelled to return again and again until you complete your allotted tasks.
 And in this way, life constantly spirals around and around us as the impact of the past decisions affect our future and we deal with what is going on in the present.